+Similar to the first example above, $a_2(q_2)$ is incorporated into the RFF of property through Eq.~\ref{eq:rff_final}.

 Figure~\ref{fig:scenario II-2} illustrates the result for $\mathcal{D}_{TO}$ under the anisotropy preference.
-The two arrows indicate the bias direction of interest: Samples with isotropic elasticity on the line $C_{22}=C_{11}$, denoted as the black dotted line, are least preferred.
-From the scatter plot of Figure~\ref{fig:scenario II-2}(a), the distribution of t-METASET exhibits clear bias towards the preferred direction, compared to the $iid$ case, while samples near the isotropic line is sparse except near the origin.
+The two arrows indicate the bias direction of interest: Samples with isotropic elasticity on the line $C_{22}=C_{11}$, denoted as the green dotted line, are least preferred.
+From the scatter plot of Figure~\ref{fig:scenario II-2}(a), the distribution of t-METASET exhibits clear bias towards the preferred direction compared to the $iid$ case, while samples near the isotropic line are sparse except near the origin.
 The trend is even more apparent in the histograms of Figure~\ref{fig:scenario II-2}(b): both the results from $iid$ and vanilla t-METASET share a similar distribution in terms of polar angle.
-In contrast, task-aware t-METASET exhibits a bimodal distribution that is highly skewed to either $0$ and $\pi/2$.
+In contrast, task-aware t-METASET exhibits a bimodal distribution that is highly skewed to either $0$ or $\pi/2$.

-In Figure~\ref{fig:scenario II-2}(a), we recognize an interesting point that reveals the power of t-METASET: unlike the other cases introduced, the shape gain also exceeds unity at the plateau stage, with a mild loss in the property gain.
-Note that we did \textit{not} enforce the framework to assign more resources on shape diversity; (\textit{i}) the quality function $q_2(C_{11}, C_{22})$ has been defined over only the two properties, \textit{not} shape, and (\textit{ii}) during Stage II t-METASET can take only two samples from shape diversity in each batch due to the setting $\epsilon=0.8$, commonly shared by the other cases introduced.
-This indicates that: the decent exploration in the shape space -- the shape gain even large than the property gain during Stage II -- is \textit{what t-METASET autonomously decided on its own via active learning, to fulfill the mission specified by the given task}.
-The result demonstrates the power of t-METASET in that, given a large-scale dataset and on-demand design quality, it can \textit{intelligently} decide how to properly tailor distributional biases in shape/property space to meet given design goals, without human supervision.
+In Figure~\ref{fig:scenario II-2}(a), we recognize an interesting point that reveals the power of t-METASET: unlike the other cases introduced, the shape gain also exceeds unity at the plateau stage, at mild cost of the property gain.
+Note that we did \textit{not} enforce the framework to assign more resources on shape diversity.
+The quality function $q_2(\cdot, \cdot)$ has been defined over only the two properties $C_{11}$ and $C_{22}$, \textit{not} shape.
+Furthermore, during Stage II, t-METASET can take only two samples from shape diversity in each batch due to the setting $\epsilon=0.8$, commonly shared by the other cases introduced.
+This indicates that: the decent exploration in the shape space -- the shape gain comparable to the property gain during Stage II -- is \textit{what t-METASET autonomously decided via active learning to fulfill the mission specified by the given task}.
+The result demonstrates the ability of t-METASET to, given a large-scale dataset and on-demand design quality, decide how to properly tradeoff distributional biases in shape/property space, thereby efficiently addressing the design goals without human supervision.